actvnpubc-blip/ctf-writeup-vn/README.md

 # ctf-writeup-vn
-a repository contains of web exploitation writeup from various contest
+a repository contains of web exploitation writeup from various contests